rfspringer/starbucks-union-bayesian-regressions/README.txt

 This may reflect immigrant communities' hesitation to join unions due to fear of repercussions, while increased filing-to-voting time could indicate more contested elections.

 Town median income and election order (measuring "momentum") showed minimal correlation with election outcomes.

+Course project as part of STCS 6701: Probabilistic models and machine learning, Columbia University